12207480/TYAlertController/README.md

 # TYAlertController
-Powerful, easy to use alertView or popView on controller and window, support blur effect, custom view and custom animation, use aotolayout.
+Powerful, Easy to use alertView or popView on controller and window, support blur effect, custom view and custom animation, use aotolayout.

 ### ScreenShot
 ![image](https://github.com/12207480/TYAlertController/blob/master/screenshot/TYAlertControllerDemo.gif)